outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 			- 'relate problem to other problems'

-## variable fit of how problem-solving variables fit together
+## variable fit of how solution automation variables fit together

 	- in general:

 		- these variables should be able to generate each other once defined
 			- 'interfaces & the structures/operations defined for them' should be able to generate 'solution automation workflows'
 			- 'functions' should be able to generate 'interfaces'
+			- 'problem/solution structures' can generate 'solution automation workflows' bc applying structure to a problem/solution makes it increasingly trivial to solve in cases that can be identified by their structure (like 'connection' structures connecting problem/solution structures, leading to the 'connect problem/solution structures' workflow)

 		- the variants of each variable should also be able to generate the other variants
 			- a particular solution automation workflow should be able to solve the problem of 'generating another solution automation workflow'